worthyontheweb/notes/notes.md

 *default is: login pi pw raspberry*

  worklog entry 2018-01-30 15:23:29
 ## Creating 'Squared' in Markdown and / or HTML
 As DH2 is actually DH² attempted to find out how to 'write' that.
 Thanks to Dave I know now about Unicode which is accessed via Ctrl Cmd  and Spacebar

 ## Spotlight
-Macs have a search facility other than finder called Sopotlight which you access by pressing cmd and the space bar.
+Macs have a search facility other than finder called Spotlight which you access by pressing cmd and the space bar.